TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lesson.md

 	* Students will create some functions that practice looping through lists of lists
 7. **Debrief (part 2)**
 	* Ask students if there was any difficulty looping through lists of lists.
-	* Remind students there will be a quiz next class covering everything up till nested lists
+	* Remind students there will be a quiz next class covering everything up to (and including) nested lists.